Rehan018/NLP-CheatSheet/regular_expration_today.md

 ### **Problem:**
 - **Task:** Create your  regular expression patterns to extract additional information, such as dates or addresses from a sample text.
 Test your patterns with various user inputs.
-  Here are some regular expression patterns for extracting dates and addresses from sample text, along with examples and explanations.

 ### Solution